robertschnitman/robertschnitman/content/Services.md

 title: Services
 ---

-I offer a free 30-minute initial, pre-contract consultation on the phone or another voice communication system to discuss your needs and whether I am a suitable fit for you.
+I offer a free 30-minute initial, pre-contract consultation on the phone or another communication system to discuss your needs and whether I am a suitable fit for you.
 The below items are an overview of my services and specialties.

 * Prepare statistical documentation of methodology and results.